deepak404found/vicharak-api/_docs/README.md

    - Installation guide
    - Setting up a Django project with DRF

-2. **[`models.md`](./models.md)** - 🏗️ Understanding Django models and their integration with DRF.
+2. **[`models.md`](./models.md)** - 🏗️ Defining Django models and database structure.
-   - What are Django models?
-   - Defining models for your application
-   - Using models with DRF serializers
+   - Creating Django models
+   - Model relationships (OneToOne, ForeignKey, ManyToMany)
-   - Querying and managing data with models
+   - Running and managing migrations

 3. **[`serialization.md`](./serialization.md)** - 🔄 Understanding serializers and how to use them.
    - What are serializers?
    - ModelSerializer vs. regular serializers